garyfleming/tdd-is-my-shame/tdd-is-my-shame.md

 ---

-# Pub / Plato
+# Pub / Paul

 ^ Afterwards, a few of us went to a nearby pub, given the grey miserable weather, to continue our conversation.
-One of the attendees, who I'll call Plato, seemed unusually perturbed.
+One of the attendees, who I'll call Paul, seemed unusually perturbed.
 When I asked him, what was wrong, he mentioned that he was feeling some pretty severe imposter syndrome after the session.
-Plato looked deeply uncomfortable, in a way that only a 2500 year old man whose world view has been crushed can.
+Paul looked deeply uncomfortable, in a way that only someone whose world view has been crushed can.
 The argument had made him realise something:

 ---